PromptCast: A New Prompt-based Learning Paradigm for Time Series Forecasting: Introduction

-To the best of our knowledge, this is the first effort in approaching representation learning of general time-series using language-based paradigm, resulting also in the first large-scale dataset, \name\, tailored for the task of prompt-based time series forecasting.
+To the best of our knowledge, this is the first effort in approaching general time-series forecasting from a language-based perspective without any modifications on the model architectures, resulting also in the first large-scale dataset, \name\ (\textbf{P}rompt based t\textbf{I}me \textbf{S}eries forec\textbf{A}sting), tailored for the task of prompt-based time series forecasting.
 It covers three real-world forecasting scenarios: weather temperature forecasting, energy consumption forecasting, and customer flow forecasting.
-We believe that the release of this dataset will not only support the research of the \tname\ task but also have a great potential to stimulate the related research in the time series analysis domain.
+We believe that the release of this dataset will not only support the research of the \tname\ task but also have a great potential to stimulate related research in the time series analysis domain.
 We further develop a benchmark in which we report the forecasting performance of multiple methods including both numerical-based forecasting methods and language generation models.
-To evaluate the generalization ability of \tname, this benchmark also explores various forecasting settings such as train-from-scratch, zero-shot prediction, multi-step forecasting and multivariate forecasting .
+To evaluate the generalization ability of \tname, this benchmark also explores various forecasting settings such as train-from-scratch, zero-shot prediction, multi-step forecasting, and multivariate forecasting.
 In summary, our contributions are three-fold: \textbf{(1)} We propose a novel prompt-based forecasting paradigm, which differs from the existing forecasting methods.
-This is the first time that the general time series forecasting problem is addressed in a natural language generation manner. \textbf{(2)} We release a large-scale dataset (\name) with 311,932 data instances in total for the newly introduced task.
-The dataset covers diverse time series forecasting scenarios. \textbf{(3)} We develop a benchmark .
-It evaluates the state-of-the-art numerical-based forecasting methods, and popular language generation models under the \tname\ setting.
+This is the first time the general time series forecasting problem is addressed in a natural language generation manner. \textbf{(2)} We release a large-scale dataset (\name) with 311,932 data instances in total for the newly introduced task.
+The dataset covers diverse time series forecasting scenarios. \textbf{(3)} We develop a benchmark (our data and codes for the benchmark are available at \url{https://github.com/HaoUNSW/PISA}) on the proposed \name\ datasets.
+It evaluates the state-of-the-art numerical-based forecasting methods and popular language generation models.